Priddy Circles damage investigated by English Heritage

 "It is a criminal offence to intentionally or recklessly destroy or damage a scheduled monument without lawful excuse," English Heritage said.

-The circles come under the 1979 Ancient Monuments and Archaeological Areas Act.'Criminal offence'
+The circles come under the 1979 Ancient Monuments and Archaeological Areas Act.

 The spokesman for English Heritage added: "We are aware of damage to the Priddy Circles in Somerset - a series of four large Neolithic henge monuments.